 People always tell me I’m an old soul.

+PPM: Do you feel your age or do you sometimes feel older?
+Do you have older friends?
+Do you have a preference of having friends your age or older?
 BG: People always tell me I’m an old soul.
 It’s hard to know what an older person feels like, but sometimes it is easier to connect with older kids and adults, especially if we can talk about music.
 I have friends my age and a few older friends that I play music with.
 To me age is only a number, but I am only 11 so I may need some more life experience.

+PPM: Do you go to school or are you home schooled?
 BG: I go to a regular school.
 Next year, I’ll be going to a performing arts middle school.

+PPM: What are your favorite subjects to learn?
+BG: I like Math because the numbers and equations relate to music.
+PPM: What are some of your most memorable performances?
 BG: I have a few… Definitely the time Monty Alexander, one of my heroes, surprised me for my 10th birthday and invited me onstage at Jazz at Lincoln Center to play “Fly Me to the Moon” with his band.
 That was awesome.
 I also got to play at the famous Apollo Theatre at the Jazz Foundation of America’s A Great Night in Harlem.
 I was invited there to honor McCoy Tyner (MGBH) as he received his lifetime achievement award.
 That was really cool.
 There were a lot of amazing musicians performing that night – Dr. John (MFBH), John Batiste (MFBH), John Mayer (MFBH), just to name a few.

 Recently, I played at another Jazz Foundation of America event in Los Angeles at Herb Alpert’s club – Vibrato Grill.
 I got to meet Patti Austin (MGBH) and the amazing Merry Clayton (MGBH), who sang “You Are So Beautiful to Me” while I accompanied her on the piano.
 That was impromptu and really fun!
 I also met the one and only – Mr. Quincy Jones (MGBH).
 That was cool.